Bankruptcy alternatives often suck.

-The story of one customer of a debt settlement company sticks with me.
+The on-line story of one customer of a debt settlement company particularly sticks with me.

 One man I represented went to a debt management company before he found me.
 The “plan” to get him out of debt was that he send the company 50% of his gross income (that’s before taxes and any other deductions) every month.